 It’s not that often that a rank outsider comes and challenges the big boys of tech, but that’s the story of Hive.
-The smart thermostat, borne out of a spin-off from British Gas, has cornered the UK market ahead of the likes of Google-owned Nest and now has its sights set on the US.
+The smart thermostat, born out of a spin-off from British Gas, has cornered the UK market ahead of the likes of Google-owned Nest and now has its sights set on the US.

 But Hive is now much more than just a connected thermostat.
 The company has created a smart home platform, adding everything from bulbs and plugs to cameras.
-But how does it compare to its rivals, should go plump for Hive in your home – and how can you get the most out of it?
+But how does it compare to its rivals, should you plump for Hive in your home – and how can you get the most out of it?

 Read on to find out.

 What is Hive?

 More than just a thermostat, Hive is a smart home platform all of its own.
 However, it will always be centred on the connected heating element.
 Hive ships with its own hub, and it’s this that drives the entire platform – the hub connects to your router and talks to all Hive devices, while allowing remote access via a smart home app.